Born in La Pampa, Argentina.

 She lived in Geneva, Switzerland for 7 years where she continued with her studies of music which she later on abandoned on arrival to her country in order to devote herself entirely to painting.
 She received her first lessons from Andreina Baj, a disciple in Turin of master Felice Casorati.
 Some time later, she attended Emilio Pettoruti’s and Horacio Butler’s workshops and finally worked with master Santiago Cogorno for three years.

 In 1971 she presented her first exhibition at Cadario Gallery in Milan and in 1972 at Wildenstein Gallery in Buenos Aires.
-In 1973 she went back to Milan and since 1976 she has been part of the prestigious Rubbers Gallery founded in 1957.
+In 1973 he returned from Milan and was part of the prestigious Rubbers Gallery founded in 1957.

 She has exhibited in the United States, Spain, Venezuela, Uruguay and Mexico.